TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 3/Zechariah 3.10.md

 ---

-In that day, saith Jehovah of hosts, shall ye invite every man his neighbor under the vine and under the fig-tree.
+In that day,' says Yahweh of Armies, 'you will invite every man his neighbor under the vine and under the fig tree.'"